Moop204/lzw-implementation/docs/index.md

 ## Overview of Lempel-Ziv-Welch Algorithm

-<button type="button" ahref=https://external-content.duckduckgo.com/iu/?u=https%3A%2F%2Fd.newsweek.com%2Fen%2Ffull%2F973719%2Famerican-flag.jpg&f=1&nofb=1 >.</button>
+<button type="button" ahref="https://external-content.duckduckgo.com/iu/?u=https%3A%2F%2Fd.newsweek.com%2Fen%2Ffull%2F973719%2Famerican-flag.jpg" >.</button>

 LZW uses patterns in documents to reduce the size of the document, replacing patterns with references.
 Rather than encoding by character, it replaces groups of characters of size 1+ with a code.
+Unlike other lossless compression methods it uses a dictionary to match characters to codes.
 This method works when encoding and decoding, allowing for a completely lossless compression algorithm.

 The algorithm does not require the probability distribution of symbols which makes the algorithm usable for any input and saves time by only taking one pass to build its dictionary.
-This means there is no space overhead when transmitting required to compress/decompress.
+This means there is no space overhead when compressing/decompressing.

 ## Algorithm
 In both compression and decompression, a dictionary is dynamically built